baato/osmosis-remove-author/README.md

 After that you can move the resulting ZIP file to the a folder called `plugins` inside your working directory.

 ## Downloading from releases

+Alternatively, you can also download an existing release, and use the following steps for getting started.
+This is more useful in containerized environments.

 ```
 mkdir -p ~/.openstreetmap/osmosis/plugins && \